rabbitmq/rabbitmq-website/site/ssl.md

 2018-09-10 18:11:05.168 [info] &lt;0.923.0&gt; TLS server generated SERVER ALERT: Fatal - Certificate Expired
 </pre>

-The examples above demonstrate TLS alert messages logged by RabbitMQ running on Erlang/OTP 21.
+The examples above demonstrate TLS alert messages logged by a RabbitMQ node.
 Clients that perform peer verification will also raise alerts but may use different error messages.
 [RFC 8446 section 6.2](https://tools.ietf.org/html/rfc8446#section-6.2) provides an overview of various alerts and what they mean.